-Our main contributions can be summarized as follows: \begin{itemize} \item We propose RED-F, a novel Reconstruction-Elimination based Dual-stream Contrastive Forecasting framework, which transforms the difficult task of detecting weak precursors into a simpler relative comparison.
-Extensive experiments show it significantly outperforms eleven baseline models on six real-world datasets. \item We validate our Reconstruction-Elimination Model (REM) as a standalone reconstruction-based detector on the traditional AD task.
-Extensive experiments show it outperforms existing SOTA AD models. \item We demonstrate the effectiveness of the Dual-Stream Contrastive Forecasting Model (DFM) and its novel Multi-Series Prediction (MSP) mechanism.
-When adapted for long-term time series forecasting (TSF), the DFM outperforms existing SOTA TSF models. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose RED-F, a novel AP framework, which transforms the challenging task of weak precursor detection into a simpler relative comparison.
+Extensive experiments demonstrate that it significantly outperforms twelve baseline models on six real-world datasets. \item We validate REM as a standalone reconstruction-based detector for traditional AD tasks.
+Extensive experiments show that REM outperforms existing state-of-the-art (SOTA) AD models. \item We demonstrate the effectiveness of DFM and its MSP-trained objective.
+When adapted for long-term time series forecasting (TSF), the DFM outperforms current SOTA TSF models. \end{itemize}